 Arrive Santiago, Chile

-Arrive this morning in Chile’s capital and transfer to your hotel, the Mandarin Oriental, located in Santiago’s Las Condes district.
+Arrive this morning in Chile’s capital and transfer to your hotel, the Mandarin Oriental, located in Santiago’s Las Condas district.
 Enjoy the rest of the afternoon at your leisure.
-Tonight, gather with your fellow adventurers and the A&K team for a welcome reception at the Observatorio Astronómico Andino, located in the outskirts of Santiago.
+Tonight, gather with your fellow adventurers and the A&K team for a welcome event at the Observatorio Astronómico Andino, located in the outskirts of Santiago.
 Chile boasts some of the clearest skies in the world, making the country a natural habitat for astronomical observations.
-Join A&K’s solar and space experts, who discuss the exciting itinerary of this once-in-a- lifetime solar eclipse voyage.
+Join one of A&K’s solar and space experts, Dr. David Crain, who discusses the exciting itinerary of this once-in-a-lifetime solar eclipse voyage.

 Santiago | Mountainside Metropolis